Biden's U.N. pick to warn that U.S. absence allows China to thrive at world body

 By Michelle Nichols

-NEW YORK, Jan 27 (Reuters) - U.S. President Joe Biden's nominee to be ambassador to the United Nations will stress on Wednesday the importance of U.S. re-engagement with the 193-member world body in order to challenge efforts by China to "drive an authoritarian agenda."
+NEW YORK (Reuters) - U.S. President Joe Biden's nominee to be ambassador to the United Nations will stress on Wednesday the importance of U.S. re-engagement with the 193-member world body in order to challenge efforts by China to "drive an authoritarian agenda."

 Veteran diplomat Linda Thomas-Greenfield is due to appear before the Senate Foreign Relations Committee for her confirmation hearing.
 She is a 35-year veteran of the U.S. Foreign Service who has served on four continents, most notably in Africa.